Stability of Continuous Time Quantum Walks in Complex Networks: Results

 Under the influence of Haken–Strobl noise, the occupation probability at the initially localized node decays rapidly in both the Erdős–Rényi and small-world networks Fig.~\ref{fig:11}(b),(f), eventually leading to a uniform distribution.
 This renders the initially localized node indistinguishable from others, indicating complete delocalization across the network.
-In contrast, the scale-free network does not exhibit complete delocalization Fig.~\ref{fig:11}(j); although the occupation probability at the initially localized node decays over time, the distribution remains uneven, and the node probabilities do not converge to a uniform state.
+This process is accompanied by the $\ell_1$-norm of coherence decaying to zero (Fig.~\ref{fig:12}(a),(b)), making the transition to a steady state (Appendix~\ref{HSproof}).
+In contrast, the scale-free network does not exhibit complete delocalization in short time Fig.~\ref{fig:11}(j).
+Although the occupation probability at the initially localized node decays over time, the distribution remains non-uniform and approaches uniformity much more slowly than in the Erdős-Rényi and small-world networks.
+The scale-free network shows enhanced robustness under Haken-Strobl noise, preserving coherence for longer times than the other topologies (Fig.~\ref{fig:12}(c)).
+In contrast, under QSW decoherence it exhibits the opposite trend.
+All topologies delocalize and lose coherence significantly faster under QSW decoherence than under the other noise models, as evident from Figs.~\ref{fig:11} and \ref{fig:12}.

-Furthermore, we extracted the coherence decay coefficients $\lambda$ and $\beta$ (summarized in Table~\ref{tab:network_decay}) by fitting the coherence data as shown in the red curves in Fig.~\ref{fig:12} using Eq.~(\ref{decay_fit}).
-The red curves in Fig.~\ref{fig:12}(c) show that the scale-free network preserves quantum coherence for a longer duration under Haken–Strobl noise, as indicated by its relatively slow decay, indicated by a low $\beta$ value.
+Further, the decay coefficients $\lambda$ and $\beta$ are obtained by fitting the $\ell_1$-norm of coherence (Fig.~\ref{fig:12}), from which we compute the relaxation time $\tau$ (Table~\ref{tab:network_decay}) and the ensemble-averaged relaxation time $\langle \tau \rangle$ over $50$ network realizations.
+These quantitative measures verify our earlier observations that under Haken-Strobl noise, the scale-free networks preserve coherence for longer times than the QSW, as reflected by its comparatively larger values of $\tau$ and $\langle \tau \rangle$.

+Conversely, QSW decoherence induces the most rapid decay across all complex topologies, with the scale-free network proving more vulnerable than Erdős–Rényi as shown by a lower value of $\langle \tau \rangle$.
+Such relative vulnerability is consistent with the findings for simple topologies discussed in Sec.~\ref{section3a}, and stems from the fundamental nature of the type of decoherence mechanisms.
+Specifically, since QSW jumps are link-dependent, the high degree of the hub nodes in heterogeneous networks causes a higher decoherence and consequently faster decay of coherence.
+To systematically bridge the network's structural features with the observed dynamics, Appendix~\ref{sec.network_properies_and_tau} explores $\langle \tau \rangle$, and the statistical average of initialized node properties.
+Our results suggest that different properties of initially localized node contribute to capture the actual dynamics of the quantum system under different decoherence models.